CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 + `INSTANCE_TYPE` - The AWS Instance Type to use for the instance.
 + `INSTANCE_NAME` - The name to use for the name tag on the instance.
 + `REGION` - The AWS region where the instance and security group are deployed.

+> If you have not created your SSM parameters containing your API credentials you will need to do so before executing this command.

 ```bash
 aws cloudformation create-stack --template-body file://WindowsInstanceExample.yml \
 --stack-name STACK_NAME \